 If your tax refund is less than SEK 100, the money will not be paid into your bank account.
 It will be credited to your tax account and remain there instead.

-The table below shows the tax refund payment dates for those who do not have to file tax returns.
+The table below shows the tax refund payment dates for individuals who are not required to file tax returns.

 ---|---|---|